Xiaoting-Xu/PyNCBIminer/README.md

 ### Sequence Alignment

-PyNCBIminer can perform sequence alignment using MAFFT, for more details on parameters, please refer to the [MAFFT](https://mafft.cbrc.jp/alignment/software/).
+PyNCBIminer can perform sequence alignment using MAFFT, for more details on parameters, please refer to the manual of [MAFFT](https://mafft.cbrc.jp/alignment/software/manual/manual.html).

 For a quick start, only input and output path are required, and are listed as below: